-You can be confident you have the true look of the decade.
+You can be confident you have the true authentic look of the decade.

-The workmanship of older pieces is usually to a high standard with additional styling and seams to flatter the figure.
+The workmanship of older pieces is usually to a high standard with additional styling and seams which flatter the figure.

-The quality of the materials used is often better with less pilling of fabrics etc.
+The quality of the materials used is often better with less pilling, snagging etc.

-Let's face it true vintage just has a certain charm that is difficult to emulate.
+Let's face it true vintage just has a unique charm that is difficult to emulate.

 Older items are getting harder to find in perfect condition.
-Some don't mind flaws but who wants a sandy shoulder pad or seams that rip open in the middle of a jive.
+Some people do not mind flaws but who wants a sandy shoulder pad or seams that rip open in the middle of a jive.

 Laundering can be timely when all we want to do is pop our things in the wash with similar colours.
-I have spoilt vintage by taking that chance only to end up with colour run or twisted shrunken clothing that would look tight on a Barbie doll.
+I have spoilt vintage by taking that chance only to end up with a colour run or twisted shrunken clothing that might fit a Barbie doll.

 Some older fabrics can be scratchy and uncomfortable as they don't have the addition of elastane and other comfort boosters.